p-groarke/wsay/readme.md

 wsay -i i_can_read_a_text_file.txt

 # In interactive mode, type sentences and press enter for them to be read.
-# Use !exit to quite.
+# Use !exit to quit.
 # Use !stop to stop speaking.
 wsay --interactive
 [Info] Type sentences, press enter to speak them.